AzazelHvns/Karryn_ESP_Translation/README.md

   - contacto dudas (terminos,...): @Azazel en el discord de Remtairy https://discord.gg/Zb7gG3u

 INF:
+  - If you have any idea about how to cooperate and transalte at the same files, any help is welcomed
   - Original-Eng tiene los archivos originales de Rem si no los tienes a mano usalos tambien para ir traduciendo

 Finalizado: